 There are lots of reasons why your AC system freezes up in Voorhees.
-Almost all of them typically need experienced AC repair.
+Almost all of them typically call for experienced AC repair.

-Checking the air filter is clean and airflow isn’t lowered are the only work you can safely take care of alone.
-If you need to replace the filter, you can accelerate the thawing process by turning off the system and using the fan.
+Double-checking the air filter isn’t clogged and airflow isn’t decreased are the only things you can safely take care of alone.
+If you need to replace the filter, you can hasten the thawing process by turning off the system and using the fan.
 If you have a heat pump, you can move it to heat mode until the ice has melted.

-After the ice melts, move the temperature back to normal.
-If your equipment freezes again, call Atmostemp Service Experts to correct the malfunction.
+After the ice melts, turn the temp back to normal.
+If your equipment freezes again, get in touch with Atmostemp Service Experts to correct the issue.

 Here are a couple other other reasons why your equipment could be freezing up.

-Insufficient refrigerant—Freezing up can be a result of a refrigerant leak.
+Not enough refrigerant—Freezing up can be created by a refrigerant leak.

 What leads to a leak?